Sundance Mountain Resort with Kids: Redford's Utah Paradise

 The Sundance chairlift runs in summer for scenic rides and mountain dining.
 The Bearclaw Cabin restaurant at the top serves lunch with panoramic views of Mount Timpanogos that will make your jaw drop.
 It is pricey but the experience is memorable, and kids get a kick out of riding the lift in shorts and t-shirts.

 The Sundance Art Studio offers drop-in art classes for all ages throughout summer, including pottery, jewelry making, and printmaking.
 These are not cheesy tourist activities.
 They are genuine artistic experiences taught by working artists in a beautifully designed studio space.
-Our kids have made pottery pieces that they still display in their rooms years later.
+Ava made a pottery piece at six that she still keeps on her shelf.
 It is the kind of activity that slows everyone down and creates space for creativity.

 The Sundance Experience Beyond Skiing and Hiking